-POTENTIAL HEALTH EFFECTS: The most significant routes of occupational overexposure are inhalation and contact with skin and eyes.
-The symptoms of overexposure to this product are as follows:
+POTENTIAL HEALTH EFFECTS: The most significant routes of occupational exposure are inhalation and contact with skin and eyes.
+The symptoms of exposure to this product are as follows:

-CONTACT WITH SKIN or EYES: Contact may mildly irritate the skin and cause redness and discomfort.
+Contact with Skin or Eyes: Contact may irritate the skin and cause redness and discomfort, depending on duration of contact.
 Prolonged or repeated skin contact may cause dermatitis (dry, red skin).
 Eye contact may cause redness, pain, and tearing.

-SKIN ABSORPTION: The components of this product are not known to be absorbed through intact skin.
 Skin contact may cause sensitization and allergic reaction in susceptible individuals.
 Symptoms may include redness, itching and rash.

+Skin Absorption: Some components of this product are known to be absorbed through intact skin.
+Skin contact may cause some systemic effects if a large area of skin is contaminated.

-INGESTION: If the product is swallowed, it may mildly irritate the mouth, throat, and other tissues of the gastro-intestinal system and may cause nausea, vomiting, and diarrhea.
+Ingestion: If the product is swallowed, it may mildly irritate the mouth, throat, and other tissues of the gastro-intestinal system and may cause nausea, vomiting, and diarrhea.
+Due to the methyl tris(methylethyl ketoxime) silane, ingestion may produce blood effects, reducing the blood's ability to transport oxygen (methemoglobinemia and anemia).
+Reversible narcotic effects may occur.

-INHALATION: Overexposure to vapors of this product generated during curing, or dusts of this product generated during use after curing may mildly irritate the respiratory tract and cause coughing and sneezing.
+Inhalation: Exposure to vapors of this product generated during curing, or dusts of this product generated during use after curing may mildly irritate the respiratory tract and cause coughing and sneezing.
 Vapors or fumes when used in an enclosed space, if heated or during curing may cause irritation of the respiratory system.
 Symptoms include nose irritation, dry or sore or burning throat, runny nose, shortness of breath, dizziness, incoordination.
+Vapors from decomposition or exposure to atmospheric moisture may produce reversible narcotic effect due to formation of methanol.
+Narcotic effects can include dizziness, headache, nausea, vomiting, chest tightness, limb weakness, staggering gait, confusion.
+In severe cases, there may be restlessness, convulsions, coma.

-INJECTION: Accidental injection of this product (e.g. puncture with a contaminated object) may cause burning, redness, and swelling in addition to the wound.
+Injection: Accidental injection of this product (e.g. puncture with a contaminated object) may cause burning, redness, and swelling in addition to the

-TARGET ORGANS: Acute: Skin, eyes, central nervous system.
-Chronic: Skin.
+Target Organs: Acute: Skin, eyes.
+Chronic: Skin, blood.

-CHRONIC EFFECTS: Prolonged or repeated skin contact may cause dermatitis (dry, red skin), sensitization to the skin or adverse liver or kidney effects.
+Chronic Effects: Prolonged or repeated skin contact may cause dermatitis (dry, red skin).